-Kindergarten through grade 3 students, although assigned a B-mail address, do not have access to the mail application.
+Kindergarten through grade 3 students, although assigned a B-mail address for use with certain G Suite applications, do not have access to the mail application.

 Students in grades 4-6 can send mail to and receive mail only from teachers.